dharmab/wartools.net/src/articles/court.md

 - Activate Wretches to force the opponent to activate their models before your Hell Knights, Hunter or Sorceror are within line of sight
 - Generate Blood Markers
-- If you have enough Blood Markers for both Left Hand Path and Oracle Beast Cloak, Dash, Left Hand Path, Shoot with the Bow of Lethe, Charge an unactivated model, and attack with the Headtaker.
+- If you have enough Blood Markers for both Left Hand Path and Oracle Beast Cloak, then Dash, Left Hand Path, Shoot with the Bow of Lethe, Charge an unactivated model, and attack with the Headtaker.
 You must do this such that in _any_ outcome, your Hunter is not in danger from your opponent's deadliest models.
-This is your most important activation of the entire game, so think very carefully about the puzzle.
+This is your most important activation of the entire game, so think very carefully about your choices like a puzzle.
 If you can't do it safely, or don't have enough Blood Markers, delay activating the Hunter, or Dash, Shoot, and Move into cover instead.
 - Activate other models as opportune.

 ### Later Turns